crawl/crawl/crawl-ref/docs/crawl_manual.rst

 character can make use of magical spells.

 There are many skills related to magic, the principal one being Spellcasting.
-Spellcasting determines the number of Magic Points available; it also helps to cast any spell, though less so than schools associated with a spell.
-Next, there are several general magical schools (Conjuration, Hexes, Summoning, Necromancy, Translocation and Transmutation) as well as several elemental schools (Fire, Ice, Air and Earth) and, finally, Poison.
-A particular spell can belong to up to three schools.
-Being skilled in a spell's schools improves the casting chance and the power of that spell.
+Spellcasting determines the number of Magic Points available; it also helps in several respects during the actual casting of spells.
+Next, there are several general magical skill areas (Conjuration, Hexes, Charms, Summoning, Necromancy, Translocation and Transmutation) as well as several elemental areas (Fire, Ice, Air and Earth) and, finally, Poison.
+A particular spell can belong to (and thus allow training of) up to three areas.
+Being good in the areas of a spell will improve the casting chance and, in many cases, the effect as well.

 Spells are stored in books, which you will occasionally find in the dungeon.
-Once you have picked up a book and added its contents to your spell library, you can memorise a spell using the 'M' command.
+You can read books with 'r' to check what spells they contain; doing so will allow you to read the individual spells' descriptions.
+In order to memorise a certain spell, use the 'M' command.

 In addition to picking up new spells, your character may also wish to get rid of old ones by reading a scroll of amnesia, which will let you pick a spell to forget.

 Each spell has a level.
-A spell's level denotes the amount of skill required to use it, the MP cost of casting it, and indicates how powerful it may be.
+A spell's level denotes the amount of skill required to use it and indicates how powerful it may be.
 You can only memorise a certain number of levels of spells; type 'M' to find out how many.
 When you gain experience levels or advance the Spellcasting skill, your maximum increases; you will need to save up for several levels to memorise the more powerful spells.

-There are two ways to activate memorised spells: by "quivering" them and using the fire interface, or directly by pressing 'z' (for Zap).
-To choose a spell for the quiver, use 'Q', or '(' and ')' to cycle among possible actions.
-Press 'f' to enter the targeting interface, or shift-tab / 'p' to autofire a quivered spell at the nearest monster.
+When casting a spell, you temporarily expend some of your magical energy and become hungrier (although high intelligence and Spellcasting help against hunger from spells).
+Pressing 'II' (or 'I!') displays the relative hunger costs of your spells.
+The hunger cost is approximately proportional to the square of the number of # marks in this display.

+You activate a memorised spell by pressing 'z' (for Zap).
 Use 'I' to display a list of all memorised spells without actually casting one.
 The spells available are labelled with letters; you are free to change this labelling with the '=' command.
 You can assign both lowercase and uppercase letters to spells.
 Some spells, for example most damage dealing ones, require a target.
 See the next section for details on how to target.

 Most spells have caps on their effects: no matter how intelligent and proficient you are, there is a limit to the damage you can achieve with a Magic Dart.
 In